JiaoMaWHU/MachineLearningCode-Stanford-Coursera/README.md

 # MachineLearningCode-Stanford-Coursera
-Octave code of Stanford Machine Learning in Coursera (Code have all passed).
+Octave code of Stanford Machine Learning in Coursera (all passed).

 Feel free to use.